dfbarrero/rosCourse/assignments/motion.md

 1.- First contact with ROS programming model.

-2.- Deal with some of the main problems involved in robot control.
+2.- Identify some of the main problems involved in robot control and ROS programming.

 ## Prerequisites